shihaocao/line/README.md

 But I think the real issue is actually energy.
 It is too easy to "eject" a few bodies out to infinity because it will have positive energy.
 I think I will try implementing a system where energy is capped at some small negative value.
 I think I can implement this by saying, if an interaction would increase a bodies energy over the limit, do not transfer the energy.
 This should also prevent a body from having all of its energy robbed.

+---

+So I implemented an energy limiting.
+I made a slight algorithimic change to, if you are over the energy limit, and an interaction would increase the energy further, don't do the interaction.
+I felt like I was still seeing weird things though so I printed total system energy and it was not constant.
+I will have to look at this deeper.
+It looks like energy isn't constant even with energy limiting off.

+Nonetheless the graphics are cool and we aren't launching projectiles out of orbit!